Solid State Fermentation (SSF)

 Solid State Fermentation (SSF) Steps

-1. Pre-treatment of raw materials for substrates whether through mechanical, chemical or biochemical process to improve the absorption of bound nutrients as well as to minimize the dimensions of the components, e.g., pulverizing straw or shredding vegetable material to enhance the physical aspects to the method.
-But, the expense of the pre-treatment process must be weighed with the final value of the product.
+1. Pre-treatment of substrate raw materials: The raw materials used as substrates undergo pre-treatment through mechanical, chemical, or biochemical processes.
+This pre-treatment aims to improve the availability of bound nutrients and reduce the size of components.
+Examples of pre-treatment include pulverizing straw or shredding vegetable materials.
+However, the cost-effectiveness of pre-treatment should be considered in relation to the final value of the product.

-• SSF’s low moisture content SSF allows for a smaller reactor volume per mass of substrate than LSF and makes it easier for the process of recovering the product.
+• The low moisture content characteristic of SSF allows for a smaller reactor volume per unit mass of substrate compared to Liquid State Fermentation (LSF).
+It also simplifies the process of product recovery.

 Steps in Solid State Fermentation (SSF)